 [Read my full review of the Red Wing Iron Ranger!]

 Red Wing Blacksmith Price

 These boots will run you $320.
 In the Red Wing spectrum, that’s less than the Iron Ranger and more than the classic moc toe.

 And before you say it, I know you can get them on sale or as factory seconds for less.
 Every time I review a boot this popular, a million people pop up to tell me so.
 It’s true that if you’re patient and you do your research, one of the pros of buying from a brand this big is that you can usually find somewhere selling them for less.

 - So-so shock absorption

 There’s a lot to like, here: the unique leather color, for one, and it’s low-maintenance requirements.
-Good grip, decent arch support, and slightly better shock absorption than the Iron Ranger.
-Plus there’s no break-in now, and the 270-degree Goodyear welt that means it’s easy to resole later.
+Good grip, decent arch support, resoleability, water resistance, and a timeless cool look.

 The biggest cons are the lack of width options, and the informal, wide toe that means you can’t dress up these $320 boots.
 The lack of shock absorption isn’t great, and it’s unlined so it doesn’t feel quite as luxurious as the glove leather lined boots that are becoming more popular in companies like Thursday and Taft.
 But for me, these boots are another win for Red Wing: classic-looking, durable, comfortable, and just unique enough to make an outfit pop.